FACSKELL/Lecture-1/README.md

 ## Types

 Haskell has the usual types : Bool, Int, Integer, Char, String.
-It also has some more used types:
+The Char type is represented with single quote 'C', the Sting type is represented with double quotes "myString".
+Haskell has also some more useful types:

 - Pairs:
 ```haskell
 p :: (Int, Char)